computelite/docs/index.rst

 Welcome to ComputeLite!
 ============================================

-ComputeLite is a truly serverless tool designed for powerful, in-browser computation.
+ComputeLite is a true serverless tool designed for powerful, in-browser computation.

 What is ComputeLite?
 --------------------